 One of the most stressful aspects of air travel with kids is dealing with airport security.
-Can you take off your shoes, take liquids and laptops out of your carry-on bag, and fold up a stroller all while holding a screaming baby or squirmy toddler?
-Don’t even get me started on how challenging it is when you are pulled aside for additional screening and a full body pat down for daring to bring milk aboard for your toddler.
+Quick: can you take off your shoes and belt, remove all liquids and laptops out of your carry-on bag, and fold up a stroller all while holding a screaming baby or squirmy toddler?
+How about doing that after you’ve waited in line for half an hour worrying if you are going to miss your flight?

 1) TSA Family Lanes

 Before we dive into all the options that may cost you more money, it’s important for families to know that some airports have a totally free option.
 Recognizing that family travelers can be slower and often travel with items that need extra screening like milk or formula, these airports have devoted a little space at TSA checkpoints to create a family lane!

 TSA family lanes are special queues for families with small children that allow you to cut the worst of the lines.
 The lines are not always easy to spot, so ask an airport employee if there is a family lane available for you to use.
 You can find them at many larger airports, but which airports have them is not well documented.
 Often, these lanes are merged in with other lanes for first class passengers or travelers with airline status, so look closely.

 Note as well that a few airports have unique rules for use of the TSA family lanes.
 Once upon a time when we used family lanes often when my son was a baby, Atlanta Airport (ATL) only allowed families with strollers to use their lanes – so parents who traveled with their baby in a carrier were out of luck.
 These idiosyncrasies are unfortunately next to impossible to find listed anywhere and can change.
 If you have a friend who is a frequent flyer and parent of young kids in your home area, ask them – chances are they are the ones most likely to know the latest.